Ambient light is crucial to setting the tone and mood of any setting.

 Meanwhile, outdoor ambient lighting ensures visibility at night as well as security.
 Lighting up areas prone to the risk of injury and entrance/exits is also an important use.

-Put the source of light behind your subject to create backlight.
+Put the source of light behind your subject to create a backlight.

 You will commonly encounter this light at stores and subways.